Business

 Grants will go to those groups working with “early-state high-tech and high-growth companies” looking to accelerate their innovations.

 Mentorship programs, pitch competitions, tech workshops, investor matchmaking events and specialized training programs also would be eligible for grants.
-Thursday’s announcement didn’t list how much money would be available through the grants.

 The goal of the hubs and grants is to help companies advance ideas and technology faster, and scale their operations within South Carolina.
 The state has a strong foundation for innovation, Gov. Henry McMaster said in Thursday’s announcement.